front-commerce/developers.front-commerce.com/source/docs/magento1/headless-payments.md

 ---
 id: magento1-headless-payments
 title: Magento1 headless payments
+description: Historically, Magento1 does not support headless payments.
+Even though some payment providers are using APIs from their module, most of them often rely on the user's session to persist meaningful information across checkout steps.
+This guide explains how to expose an existing Magento payment method for a headless usage in Front-Commerce.
 ---

-Historically, Magento1 does not support headless payments.
-Even though some payment providers are using APIs from their module, most of them often rely on the user's session to persist meaningful information across checkout steps.

 Front-Commerce’s Magento module provides a generic way to expose Magento payment modules headlessly and supports [the relevant Front-Commerce payment workflows](/docs/advanced/payments/payment-workflows.html).